- CrustLab /

 Types of Crypto Ecosystems

 Depending on their purpose and how their underlying protocol is governed, a blockchain ecosystem can be public, private, or consortium-based.
+The unregulated nature of ICOs and fundraising events in the crypto ecosystem can create both innovative opportunities and significant risks.
 Here’s an overview of each of these ecosystems.
-For more know-how, you can check our blog on the different types of blockchain
+For more know-how, you can check our blog on the different types of blockchain.

 Public Crypto Ecosystem